Nothing is quite like adopting a rescue dog.

 2. Bring treats.

 Bring treats with you that you know your dog likes.
-Either make your own, or let your dog sniff and decide from the training treats part of your pet store’s treat aisle.
-The dog trainer’s treats may not agree with your dog’s digestive system, or your dog just may not like them.
+Either make your own, or let your dog sniff and decide from the training treats part of your pet store's treat aisle.
+The dog trainer's treats may not agree with your dog's digestive system, or your dog just may not like them.
+If you'd like some ideas for homemade treats, here are the easiest homemade dog treats you'll ever make.

-A handful of its food also works, especially if your trainer suggests not feeding your dog before class.
+A handful of food also works, especially if your trainer suggests not feeding your dog before class.
 Positive reinforcement for good behavior will be the best thing while training your new rescue dog!

 3. Do not go for a long walk before class.

+Walking your dog is usually an important part of dog ownership, but make sure you walk your dog after your training session.
+Walks might tire your pup out, and you want him to be ready for the demands of dog school.
 Be sure your dog is wide awake and ready to learn.
 A sleepy dog will not be interested in training and will merely want to curl up by your feet.

 4. Practice at home.